 The anatomy of the foot is incredibly complex.
 This introduction to the anatomy of the foot and ankle will be very general and highlight the most relevant structures.

 Bones and Joints of the Foot and Ankle

 The tarsal bones work together as a group.
-The way these bones fit together is very interesting.
-When the muscles of the foot and leg twists the foot in one direction, the tarsal bones lock together and form a very rigid structure.
-When they twist in the opposite direction, the bones unlock, allowing the foot to conform to whatever surface the foot is contacting.
+The way these bones fit together and interact with one another is very interesting.
+When the muscles of the foot and leg twist the foot in a particular direction, the tarsal bones lock together to form a rigid post.
+This occurs during the phase of walking called toe-off, which allows you to propel yourself forward without your foot collapsing beneath you.